websanco/liferay-learn/docs/dxp/7.x/en/process-automation/workflow/using-workflows/workflow-designer/condition-node-reference.md

 > Subscribers

-_Condition_ nodes are best used when you have multiple reviewers and must determine which reviewer is to be assigned.
-For example, depending on the type of document, it might require review by the Legal department or the Marketing team.
+_Condition_ nodes are best used when you have multiple reviewers and must determine which reviewer should be assigned.
+For example different documents might require review by the Legal department or the Marketing team.

-Much like [Fork and Join nodes](./forks-and-joins-reference.md) node, a _Condition_ node splits the review path.
+Much like [Fork and Join nodes](./forks-and-joins-reference.md), a _Condition_ node splits the review path.
 However, unlike the _Fork_ node which requires the corresponding _Join_ node, the _Condition_ node stands alone.
-It acts as a gatekeeper by checking whether the specified conditions are met then assigning the asset to the right reviewer based on the answers.
+It acts as a gatekeeper by checking whether the specified conditions are met, and then assigns the asset to the right reviewer based on those conditions.

-The _Condition_ node is not used in the default [Single Approver definition](../workflow-designer-overview/resources/single-approver-definition.xml).
-For demonstration purposes, we are using the [Category Specific Definition](../workflow-designer-overview/resources/category-specific-definition.xml) instead.

-To view how the Condition node is configured:
+The [Category Specific Definition](../workflow-designer-overview/resources/category-specific-definition.xml) contains an example of a Conditions node:

 1. Navigate to the _Global Menu_ &rarr;  _Applications_ &rarr; _Workflow_ &rarr; _Process Builder_.
 1. Click the (![Add icon](../../../../images/icon-add.png)) to add a new workflow.
 1. In the Workflow Designer Canvas, enter a name for the workflow.
 1. Click the _Source_ tab.
-1. Click _import a file_.
+1. Click _Import A File_.
 1. Upload the [Category Specific Definition](../workflow-designer-overview/resources/category-specific-definition.xml).
 1. Click the _Diagram_ tab.
 1. Double Click on the _Condition_ node to configure the node's properties.
 1. Click _Value_ next to _Script_.
-1. You can view the view the following script:

-    ```java
+1. The script appears:

+    ```groovy
     import com.liferay.asset.kernel.model.AssetCategory;
     import com.liferay.asset.kernel.model.AssetEntry;
     import com.liferay.asset.kernel.model.AssetRenderer;